 No, while health care experience is valuable and encouraged, any type of volunteer and work experience will be adequate.

-There are two parts to the application review process.
+There are three parts to the application review process.
 First, Students Services staff will ensure a submitted application is complete and meets all minimum requirements.
 Second, the College of Nursing faculty will review your application based on overall qualifications and readiness.
 The following areas are considered during this second portion of the application review process:

 Please request official transcripts be sent to you directly.
 You must upload copies of all transcripts for every school you have attended, including any concurrent enrollment, and the University of Utah.
 Accepted transfer credit at a college or university does not substitute the need for a transcript from a school.